 Almond milk has been around since the Middle Ages -- previously preferred by many over animal-sourced milk.
 What makes it so unique?
 This “nutty” and creamy-tasting milk is a dairy-free option for those who may be lactose intolerant.
 Moreover, it contains a balanced composition of proteins, monounsaturated fats, vitamins, and minerals.
 Almond milk is also low in fat and does not contain cholesterol.
 It’s heart health-friendly and can also be kidney-friendly.

 Regular dairy milk is often restricted in a kidney-friendly diet, as it contains a significant amount of, not only protein, but also phosphorus.
 Since the kidney cannot filter these nutrients properly, a large intake of high phosphorus-containing food could increase the level in the bloodstream and pull calcium out of the bones.
 This condition can lead to dangerous calcium deposits in the blood vessels, lungs, eyes, and heart.
 A few of the symptoms include joint or bone pain, loss of appetite, irritability or anxiety, fatigue, and other bone diseases.
-Notably, one cup of dairy milk contains 233 mg of phosphorus and 366 mg of potassium.
+Notably, one cup of dairy milk contains 233 mg of phosphorus and 366 mg of potassium (see an alternative using almond milk for renal dieting).

 Phosphorus and Potassium in Almond Milk